 All other things aside, if you can’t afford a gun, can’t have one or don’t want one, is wasp spray the way to go?

 In my view, wasp spray is not a good self defense option for the following reasons:

 - Reliability of the nozzle is a big question for me.
 You are betting your life on a flimsy, plastic nozzle that can break, fall off, get clogged, or just not function correctly.

 - Another reliability question I have about wasp spray relates to the pressure and effectiveness of the spray.
-The pressure in the can is affected by use, external temperature and age which means you may not get a stream that can shoot 20 feet or spray that will effectively disable your attacker.
+The pressure in the can is affected by use, external temperature and age which means you may not get a 20 foot spray that will effectively disable your attacker.
 Further not all wasp sprays are created equal, and they certainly have not been tested extensively or certified for defensive use.
 It is definitely an off label use, user beware.